petersid2022/master-thesis/notes.md

 -Function  fine-tuned for tool-use / function calling
 ```

-### Practical takeaways for picking SD pairs
+### Picking SD pairs

-Three things determine speculative-decoding efficiency:

-1. **Same family + same fine-tune.** Vocabulary and distribution must match;
+What actually moves SD:

-   the spectre binary checks vocab equivalence at startup.
+1. Same family, same fine-tune.
+Vocab has to match. spectre checks this at startup.
-2. **Active-param ratio.** Aim for `draft active ≈ target active ÷ 8..20`.
+2. Active-param ratio.
+Aim for draft active ≈ target active ÷ 8..20.
-   - For dense `26B`: draft 1.5B-3B.
+   - Dense 26B: draft 1.5B-3B.
-   - For MoE `30B-A3B`: ideal draft is 0.2B-0.4B (rarely available) - which is
-     why **SD on MoE is harder, not easier**.
+   - MoE 30B-A3B: the ideal draft is 0.2B-0.4B, which almost never exists.
+So SD on MoE is harder, not easier.
-3. **Quant pair.** Target `Q5_K_M` or higher (don't waste verification budget
-   on a noisy target); draft `Q4_K_M` or `Q8_0`.
+3. Quant pair.
+Target Q5_K_M or higher (a noisy target wastes the verification).
+Draft Q4_K_M or Q8_0.

-The Nemotron BF16 (target) + Nemotron Q8_0 (draft) pair used in this repo is a
+The Nemotron BF16 (target) + Nemotron Q8_0 (draft) pair in this repo is
-**self-speculative decoding** setup: same model, different precisions.
-The Q8
-version is ~50% faster to evaluate but produces nearly identical distributions,
+self-speculation: same model, two precisions.
+Q8 is ~50% faster to evaluate
-so acceptance is very high.
-It's a useful baseline but not what most papers do
+and close enough that acceptance is high.
+Useful baseline.
+Not what most
-(they use a separately-trained smaller model).
+papers do (they train a smaller draft).

 ## Quantization

-The "Q4_K_M / IQ2_M / BF16" suffixes in model filenames are *quantization
+The Q4_K_M / IQ2_M / BF16 bits in filenames.
+Quantization and SD both
-formats*; this section explains what quantization actually does and why it
-matters for the speculative-decoding story.

-Quantization and Speculative Decoding both attack the same bottleneck (memory bandwidth) from different angles.
+try to spend less time waiting on memory.
+Quantization: smaller weights.
+SD:
+fewer target weight-reads per output token.

 ### What it is

-**Storing each weight in fewer bits than the precision it was trained at.**
+Store each weight in fewer bits than it was trained at.

-Models are trained in `float32` (32 bits = 4 bytes per weight) or, more often
-today, `bfloat16` (16 bits = 2 bytes).
-Quantization converts those weights
-into a lower-bit representation - typically 8, 4, or even 2 bits - at the cost
-of some precision loss.
+Training is usually float32 (4 bytes) or bfloat16 (2 bytes).
+Quantization
+packs that into 8, 4, sometimes 2 bits.
+Some precision is lost.

-The simplest scheme (uniform integer quantization):
+Simplest scheme (uniform int8):

 ```
 original  weight   ∈ [-W_max, +W_max]                   (float, full range)